intersel/iFSM/README.md

 iFSM - a Flexible Finite and Hierarchical State Machine ( FSM / HSM ) for JQuery Objects
 ========================================================================================

-This package can animate and manage HTML elements with their dynamic behaviours using Finite State Machines.
+Designed to help the complexity of graphic user interface behaviours, this javascript/jQuery package can animate and manage HTML elements with their dynamic behaviours using Finite State Machines.

-It takes jQuery objects that define the states of Web page elements.
+It takes jQuery objects to define the states of the Web page elements and the events the page elements should react on.

-Each state may be defined with the code that is executed when the element enters or leaves a state.
+Each state may be defined with the code that has to be executed when the element enters or leaves a state.

 The state definition may also define what is the next state when a given event happens on that element, like for instance the user clicks on the element.
 All jQuery events are supported to trigger the change of state.
 An autobinding mecanism automatically binds the events defined in the states.